Treehouse of Horror XXIX: Geriatric Park

-Visitors and Mr. Burns are killed by the elders, Agnes Skinner as a Ludodactylus eats off Principal Skinner's arm, Jasper as a Dilophosaurus bites off Kirk Van Houten's head, and the Simpson family are threatened by Grandpa and Jacqueline Bouvier (turned into an Indominus rex-like theropod and a Parasaurolophus respectively).
+Visitors and Mr. Burns are killed by the elders, Agnes Skinner as a Ludodactylus eats off Principal Skinner's arms, Jasper as a Dilophosaurus bites off Kirk Van Houten's head, and the Simpson family are threatened by Grandpa and Jacqueline Bouvier (turned into an Indominus rex-like theropod and a Parasaurolophus respectively).
 Lisa courageously confronts Grandpa and find out they all just needed to be cherished and respected.
 In the end, the Simpson family escape alive and unharmed, though their helicopter is being flown on the back of the transformed Agnes.

 Reception

 Tony Sokol of Den of Geek gave the episode 3 out of 5 points ranking, stating "Ultimately this is a disappointing Halloween installment, not horrifyingly though.
 We rely on The Simpsons 'Treehouse of Horror' stories to be the high point of any season.
 They have consistently been immediate classics.
 But "XXIX" is only lukewarm.
 The series has been edging closer to the "clever" side of humor over the irreverently silly, and the laughs are increasingly muted.
 This episode hosts some of the largest creatures of the world of terror, dinosaurs and Cthulhu.
 It's a shame the laughs aren't bigger.

 Dennis Perkins of The A.V.
 Club gave the episode a C+ ranking, stating "It’s tempting after a dully serviceable outing like this to say it’s time to bury the ‘Treehouse of Horror’ concept as an unnecessary annual disappointment.
 But then you’d have to say that of the series itself, which, okay, some of you do.
 I’d maintain that The Simpsons’ decades-long role as pop cultural ‘not as good as it used to be’ punching bag could be reversed with some new creative blood in the form of those writers raised on The Simpsons who want nothing better than to jolt the lumbering comedy behemoth back to life.
 But, as the show plods on, it seems that that’s the one thing those in charge of the shambling enterprise are truly afraid of."

-Jess Scheden of IGN gave the episode a 5.6 out of 10 points ranking, stating "It almost never feels like there's enough room for the writers to really take advantage of these horror parodies.
+Jesse Schedeen of IGN gave the episode a 5.6 out of 10 points ranking, stating "It almost never feels like there's enough room for the writers to really take advantage of these horror parodies.
 The result is a lot of easy, surface level gags.
 More and more I find myself wondering if the series would be better off switching to an hour-long format or, better yet, devoting the entire special to one story."

 “Treehouse of Horror XXIX” scored a 1.3 rating with a 6 share and was watched by 2.95 million viewers, making “The Simpsons” Fox’s highest rated show of the night.